 Whichever way you go, though, my advice is to pick one and stick to it.
 The less an employee has to think about the method of communication, the more likely they are to do it regularly and effectively.”

 As Vlaskalic sees it, focusing only on strict business communication isn’t the right way to go.
-Instead, she supports informal communication between employees to create a balance and foster a positive atmosphere:
+Instead, she supports informal communication between employees to balance formal work communication and foster a positive atmosphere:

 Thanks to Pumble, you can create public and private channels to talk about daily life with others: